gwerbin/vim-pkgload/README.md

 ### Why should I use it?

-You should use Pkgman if:
+You should use Pkgload if:
 - You do not like to mix "loading" and "installation".
 - You want to exercise control over what you load and when you load it.
 - You want to be able to programmatically examine packages that have